paninij/paninij/site/src/docs/examples/hello_world.md

 title: Hello World Example
 ---

-In this example, we have three capsules, the first is a passive capsule named Console, the second is a passive capsule named Greeter and the third is an active capsule called HelloWorld.
+In this example, we write the specifications for three capsules which can communicate with each other.

 <div class="row">
 <div class="col-md-10 offset-md-1">